snuq/VSEQF/Readme.md

 ## QuickFades
 Enables one-click adding or changing a fade-in or fade-out.
 Also enables one-click crossfading between multiple strips.
+Adds a fade adjustment function to provide visual feedback while editing fades directly in the sequencer.

+####Fades Panel
+The 'QuickFades' panel provides buttons for setting and removing fades.
-Can be found in the sequence editor properties panel, or by pressing the 'f' key over the sequencer.
+Can be found in the sequence editor properties panel, or by pressing the 'shift-f' key over the sequencer.
 Detected fades will also be shown on the active strip in the timeline, or in the edit strip properties panel.
 Fades will be automatically moved if the edges of the strip are changed.
 If context menus are enabled, fades can be set by right clicking on the edges of a strip.

-The 'QuickFades' panel provides buttons for setting and removing fades.

 * __Fade Length__